OctopusDeploy/blog/blog/2022-01/difference-between-ci-and-cd/index.md

 ## Conclusion

 Recognizing the different requirements between a machine-driven Continuous Integration process and a human-driven Continuous Delivery process is essential for delivering features to your customers in a fast, reliable, and repeatable manner.
-This is why using dedicated tools for Continuous Integration and Continuous Deployment can make sense.
+This is why using dedicated tools for Continuous Integration and Continuous Delivery can make sense.

 If you're looking for a Continuous Delivery tool, you can sign up for a [free trial of Octopus Deploy](https://octopus.com/start).